Preclikos/PTHPLayerPublic/README.md

-# PTHPlayer = Preclikos TVHeadend Player for Samsung Tizen
+# PTHPlayer = TVHeadend Player for Samsung Tizen

 This repository si about state of player developing